crazyscot/tangent-lightroom/README.md

 ## Hacking

-The plugin consists of three parts:
+This plugin consists of three parts:

 1. A collection of Lua scripts.
 (The use of Lua is mandated by the Lightroom SDK.)
 These are inherited from the _MIDI2LR_ project, with some light local modifications.